Bacon and onion flaky pastry rolls

-Make the filling; Heat the oil in medium frying pan; cook garlic and bacon, stirring, until bacon is crisp.
-Add onion and pesto, stirring for 2 minutes.
+Make the filling: Heat the oil in a medium frying pan; cook the garlic and bacon, stirring until the bacon is crisp.
+Add the onion and pesto, stirring for 2 minutes.

-Stir in basil and cheese into bacon mixture and allow to cool, this could be down the night before.
+Stir in the basil and cheddar cheese into the bacon mixture and allow to cool.
+(This could be done the night before).

 Lay the pastry on the work surface and roll out to very thin rectangle.
 Cut the pastry down the middle lengthways and spread half the filling on each piece of pastry; fold two opposite sides of the pastry inward to meet in the middle; press gently to flatten slightly.
 Roll each side in half again to meet in the middle: press gently to flatten.

 Wrap in cling film and put into the freezer for about 1 hour.

 Preheat the oven to very hot about 220°C (400°F) mark 7.
 Lightly oil two baking trays.